sgjava/opencv-chip/README.md

 * `git clone --depth 1 https://github.com/sgjava/opencv-chip.git`

 ### Install The Whole Enchilada
 This is probably the easiest way to install everything, but you can follow the individual steps below to build or rebuild individual components.
-Skip the rest of the individual scripts below.
+There are values you can change in the individual scripts, so read them over.
+Skip the rest of the individual scripts below if you run this.
 * `cd /media/usb0/opencv-chip/scripts`
 * `sudo nohup ./install.sh &`
     * Use `top` to monitor until build completes